riteshideas/Profile-Picture-Creator/README.md

 ## Results

-Then there will be a question Input on how much random profile photos the computer shpuld generate.
+In both files, there would be a question on how much random profile photos the computer shpuld generate.
 After answering it, there will be a photos folder in your previous directory.
 Inside that folder there would be all the randomly generated photos!

+### These are some of the generated photos!